-

 Super Speeder Fines

-If you’re convicted of a Super Speeder violation (75 mph or more on a two-lane road or 85 mph or more on any road or state highway), you must pay the $200 Super Speeder fine.
+If you're convicted of a Super Speeder violation (75 MPH or more on a road of 2 lanes, or 85 MPH or more on any road or state highway), you must pay the $200 Super Speeder fine.

 Understand that the Super Speeder fine is a fine all unto itself; in other words, you must pay it in addition to all other applicable traffic ticket fines and court costs.
 You have 120 days from the notice date to pay it, and if you don’t pay on time you face license suspension and a $50 reinstatement fee.